benders5e/benders5e/waterbender.md

 <!--##### Breath of Ice
 Convert liquid water to ice.-->

-To convert to and from gaseous water you must be at least level 4.
+To convert to and from gaseous water you must be at least a level 4 waterbender.

 #### Floor of Ice\*
 *Cost: 1 chi*